usdoj-crt/beta-ada/README.md

 CHECK_EXTERNAL_LINKS=true npx playwright test redirects.spec.js --reporter list --project='chromium' --retries=0
 ```

-### Content grid

-A content grid is generated as an artifact of every pull request as part of the github actions to centralize information about the content on the site.
-The content grid contains the title, link, deployment date, publish date, updated date, description, and tags of all content pages on the site.
-This can be retrieved by downloading the artifact from the github action "Build Content Grid".

 ## Technologies you should familiarize yourself with

 - [Jekyll](https://jekyllrb.com/docs/) - The primary site engine that builds your code and content.